 1.3) Using the robotic manipulator (RoMa), remove the lid of the first 24-well LB agar plate and place it elsewhere (for example in a hotel carrier) until the plating is finished for that plate.

-1.4) Using the 8-channel liquid handling (LiHa) head, aspirate 50 µl of the first column of transformation mix at position 13.
+1.4) Using the 8-channel liquid handling (LiHa) head, mix then aspirate 50 µl of the first column of transformation mix at position 13.
 This volume of transformation mix is just enough to cover the LB-Agar well.

 1.5) With the first 4 channels, dispense onto the first column of the first 24-well LB agar plate at position 14 (as shown in Figure 5).